As recommended, I stopped off in Santa

 Me, ever so the Modernist,

-lost interest in the symbolism that emanated from the
+lost interest in the symbolism that emanated from the spirited pottery.

-I turned around and spotted two plain, small, black vases.
+turned around and spotted two plain, small, black vases.

-their ages as represented in the height of the vases.
+he claimed.
+He shared with me their ages as represented in the height of the vases.

-Both were appealing.
-I settled on the smaller of the
+were appealing.
+I settled on the smaller of the two.
+The vase was offset, but

-vase was oblong and prissy.
+globular, whereas the other vase was oblong and prissy.
 The vase I purchased reminded

 me of an Alvar